Working with Waterfall Project Plans

 Waterfall project plans entail mapping out projects into distinct, sequential phases.
 The waterfall model is the most traditional method for managing a project, with team members working in a linear fashion towards a set end goal.

-Each row in the waterfall plan represents a step that needs to be completed for a project, the steps are listed in the plan in sequential order.
+Each row in the waterfall plan represents a step that must be completed for a project; the steps are listed in sequential order.

 Creating a Waterfall Plan